 Other breastfeeding mothers have reported that when they’ve taken antibiotics, its has temporarily changed the smell of their baby’s urine too.

-Another reason why your baby’s urine may be strong smelling is because they may not be getting enough milk.
-If a baby isn’t drinking enough milk, this makes their urine more concentrated, stronger smelling and less pale in colour.
+Another reason why your baby’s urine may be strong-smelling is that they may not be getting enough milk.
+If a baby isn’t drinking enough milk, this makes their urine more concentrated, stronger smelling, and less pale in color.

 If you’re concerned your baby may not be getting enough milk, seek medical advice without delay.